Hotels: prepare for summer travelers! bed bugs are hungry and want to eat your guests and customers

 - Juries tend to find liability with hotels and other hospitality properties which have evidence of continuing and/or past infestations.

 Be prepared for when your guests arrive... any bed bugs that survived your last treatment are excitedly looking forward to your guests this spring and summer!
 GreenTech Heat Solutions equipment will kill bed bugs and sanitize and deodorize guest rooms (and the rest of your facility, too!) in one convenient one-day treatment.

 GreenTech Heat technology is 100% effective for all life stages of bed bugs, lice, cockroaches, and all other insects that might infest your property.
 Heat kills microbes, viruses, and bacteria that can cause allergies and odors.
 GreenTech Heat equipment allows you to self-treat with heat on your schedule and as your needs demand.
 Our certified training lets you do it right and do it safely the first time.
 Heat safely kills insects and microbes everywhere they may be found in a single one-day treatment.
-Call us at 888-699-3944 or visit the online store to get started with heat today.
+Call us at 888-699-3944 or visit the online store to buy the bed bug heater to get started with heat today.